mirror/dd-wrt/src/router/python/Doc/library/profile.rst

    and gathers profiling statistics from the execution.
 If no file name is present, then this function automatically creates a :class:`~pstats.Stats` instance and prints a simple profiling report.
-If the sort value is specified it is passed to this :class:`~pstats.Stats` instance to control how the results are sorted.
+If the sort value is specified, it is passed to this :class:`~pstats.Stats` instance to control how the results are sorted.

-.. function:: runctx(command, globals, locals, filename=None)
+.. function:: runctx(command, globals, locals, filename=None, sort=-1)

    This function is similar to :func:`run`, with added arguments to supply the globals and locals dictionaries for the *command* string.
 This routine